modelica/ModelicaSpecification/RationaleMCP/0037/ReadMe.md

 This MCP consists of three parts:
 - `resolveURI` a new operator with function syntax to replace the MSL function `loadResource`, see [separate document](resolve-uri.md).
 - New forms of Modelica URIs, see [separate document](modelica-uris.md).
-- New structure for storing external resources with a Modelica class on a file system.
+- New structure for storing external resources with a Modelica class on a file system, see [separate document](resource-directory.md).

 See [#2387](https://github.com/modelica/ModelicaSpecification/pull/2387) for an extensive early discussion about the goals for this MCP.
 Since then, the [MCP for figure annotations](https://github.com/modelica/ModelicaSpecification/pull/2482) has matured, adding new use cases for referencing resource within and across classes.